Improve the Play of the Old Game

 - The organization has built the capability for self-improvement through retrospectives and Kanban

-After 18 months of gradual improvement, the industrial services division had transformed.
-Three cross-functional teams had formed around the field service, spare parts, and maintenance value streams.
-They ran their own retrospectives, managed their work with Kanban, and had reduced the service request lead time from 12 weeks to 4.
 A former operations manager had emerged as the natural candidate for Arena Owner.
-The Enterprise Owner and the Accountable Representatives assessed the situation during the quarterly Tournament.
+The Enterprise Owner and the Accountable Representatives assessed the situation during the Tournament.
 The industrial services group was ready.
 They transitioned to an Arena using Entry Point 2.2.
-The teams already existed.
+The Teams already existed.
 The practices were in place.
 The Arena setup formalized what had grown organically.